B2-Kumar/Notes/sql.md

 - LEFT (OUTER) JOIN: Returns all records from the left - table, and the matched records from the right table
 - RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table
 - FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table
+- CROSS JOIN is used to combine all possibilities of the two or more tables and returns the result that contains every row from all contributing tables.
+The CROSS JOIN is also known as CARTESIAN JOIN, which provides the Cartesian product of all associated tables.

 ###### UNION
 The UNION operator is used to combine the result-set of two or more SELECT statements.